kael-shipman/peekaygee/README.md

 Peekaygee
 ===========================================================================

 Peekaygee is a framework for quickly creating a package distribution service.
+It is an open-source alternative to services like packagecloud.io and accomplish the same general goals of making it easy to publish packages for various package managers in various ways.

-Let's unpack that:
+There are a few things to note up front:

 1. It's a framework.
 If you don't like frameworks (and I personally don't, so I don't blame you if you don't either), you might not enjoy this project that much.
 2. I didn't specify what _kind_ of packages the service will distribute because I'd like that to be user definable.
 I'm building it to ship both public and private debian packages, but the fundamentals of providing a centrally-accessible package archive (like packagist for php, npmjs.org for javascript, maven for java, etc.) probably won't change much between specific types of packages, and those changes can be easily encapsulated.
 3. It's a distribution service, not a packaging service.
-It's predicated on the idea that you'll build your own packages, then _publish_ them to a defined location that this service will watch and process.
-The service is actually built to make _publishing_ easy, painless and robust, not packaging.
+It's predicated on the idea that you'll build your own packages, then _publish_ them to a defined location using this service.
+The service is actually built to make _publishing_ easy, not packaging.

 ## Installation

 Since `peekaygee` is actually a composite of several different components, installation isn't quite as straightforward as I'd like.
 The following questions may help you out:

 * Are you setting up your package server?
-Install `peekaygeed` and related files (systemd files, etc.) from this package.
+Install `peekaygee-archive` using the `peekaygee-server` package.
 * Are you setting up your local machine to push to a `peekaygee` server?
-Install `peekaygee` from [peekaygee-client](https://github.com/kael-shipman/peekaygee-client).
+Install `peekaygee` using the `peekaygee-client` package.
 * Which types of packages will you be serving out of your package server?
     * Debian packages (apt repo)?
 Install `peekaygee-client-apt` on your local machine and `peekaygee-server-apt` on your server.
-    * Other types?
+    * npm, composer, gem or other types?
 Currently no other types of packages are supported (but you can make workers for whatever type you need!)

-Once you've got everything installed, you'll have to create a server configuration on your server at `/etc/peekaygeed/config.json` and at least one of the following on your local machine: a system-wide default config file at `/etc/peekaygee/config.json`, a user config file at `~/.config/peekaygee/config.json`, and repo-specific configs at `[repo-root]/peekaygee.json` (with optional local overrides at `[repo-root]/peekaygee.local.json`).
+Once you've got everything installed, you'll have to make sure you've got the correct permissions for publishing packages on your server, as well as the appropriate peekaygee config files on both server and client, which may include a global config files in `~/.config/peekaygee/`, repo-specific config in the repo root (for clients), and archive-specific config (for servers) at the archive root.
+Config files on the server are named `peekaygee-archive.json`, while config files on the client are named `peekaygee.json`.

-With all that in place, you can start the `peekaygeed` daemon on the server (usually using `systemctl enable --now peekaygeed.service`), then push to it using the `peekaygee` client.
+With all that in place, you can start pushing packages.

 ## Usage